 The richest hominid fossil site in Africa, The Cradle of Humankind boasts 13 excavation sites recognised as heritage sites.
 There’s an exhibition centre at Maropeng focused on humankind’s evolvement over the past few million years with awesome interactive displays, exhibitions and a short indoor boat ride, all housed in what looks like a massive ancient burial mound.
 Another must see at the Cradle of Humankind is the Sterkfontein Caves, the dramatic site of the longest continuous paleoanthropological dig in the world.

 Gold Reef City with kids

-When the kids are finally historied out, our Johannesburg pals suggest a jaunt to the Gold Reef City Casino & Theme Park complex for a little light relief in the form of multi-level laser tag and a huge games arcade.
+It takes a while but the kids are finally historied out, our J’burg pals suggest a jaunt to the Gold Reef City Casino & Theme Park complex for a little light relief in the form of multi-level laser tag and a huge games arcade.
 One of the funnest things to in Johannesburg with kids, the theme park, boasts 18 epic rides, including extreme thrill rides the Anaconda, Tower of Terror and the Storm Chaser, a ride designed to replicate the experience of being trapped inside the eye of a tornado.
 Which I’m sure people who aren’t cowards would love.
-Being card carrying members of the latter group, we opt instead for soft-serve and bags of sugary goodness from Candylicous before heading back for an afternoon of lounging lazily around the sparkling pool at AtholPlace Hotel & Villa.
+Being card carrying members of the latter group, we opt instead for soft-serve and bags of sugary goodness from Candylicous before heading back with our pals to spend the remains of the day lounging lazily around the sparkling pool at AtholPlace Hotel & Villa.

 Johannesburg with kids – Need to know before you go